Who is VicNoTill?

 What is controlled-traffic farming?

-As a farmer in Victoria, what’s the best way to get involved in no-till farming?
+As a farmer in Australia, what’s the best way to get involved in improving my farming?